 - Upcoming challenges and planned solutions

-Implementation schedules are also meant for stakeholders, so the information you put in one needs to be tailored towards their needs.
+Implementation schedules are also meant for stakeholders, so the information you put in one needs to be tailored toward their needs.
 Identify each stakeholder’s level of involvement and what information they want to receive.

 What is the implementation process?